-Jive’s business telephone service (the “Services”) will not function if a customer loses electrical power, if the customer experiences interrupted connection to its broadband internet service, or if the customer cannot connect to Jive’s platform because of an obstruction on the customer’s wide area network or local area network, such as a port blocked by the customer’s internet service provider.
-These limitations also apply to Jive’s 911 dialing service (“Jive 911 Dialing”).
+GoTo’s business telephone service (the “Services”) will not function if a customer loses electrical power, if the customer experiences interrupted connection to its broadband internet service, or if the customer cannot connect to GoTo’s platform because of an obstruction on the customer’s wide area network or local area network, such as a port blocked by the customer’s internet service provider.
+These limitations also apply to GoTo’s 911 dialing service (“GoTo 911 Dialing”).

-The Services, including Jive 911 Dialing, may not be accessible from a particular phone or other calling device if that device is not configured correctly or otherwise malfunctions.
+The Services, including GoTo 911 Dialing, may not be accessible from a particular phone or other calling device if that device is not configured correctly or otherwise malfunctions.

 The Services are not set up to provide the autodialing functionality sometimes relied on by security systems, medical monitoring equipment, TTY equipment, etc. Customers should not rely on the Services to provide this functionality.

 Enhanced 911 (“E911”) service is 911 service which includes automatic forwarding of location and callback information to emergency responders at a 911 answering point.
 Automatic forwarding of this information can assist emergency responders and can facilitate callback if a 911 call is dropped before completion.
 The information forwarded by the E911 system is called Automatic Location Information (“ALI”) and Automatic Number Information (“ANI”).